About the Section

 The multi-faceted academic program offered by the Section of Gastroenterology includes education for medical students, interns, residents, and fellows.
 Continuing medical education for physicians is also offered in weekly research and clinical conferences as well as multi-specialty conferences focusing on inflammatory bowel disease, endoscopic assessment, liver transplantation, and nutrition.
 Education within the Section of Gastroenterology consists of instruction at all levels of participation--outpatient clinics, inpatient areas, and laboratories with active student participation.

 Drs.
-Stephen Hanauer and David Rubin direct the Gastroenterology fellowship training program.
+David Rubin and Dr. Kapuluru Reddy direct the Gastroenterology fellowship training program.
 Each year 3-4 fellows are accepted into the 3-year training program that has been supported through an NIH training grant for 17 years.
 Trainees are exposed to a wide spectrum of clinical gastroenterology and have a variety of basic, translational or bench research options to pursue.
 The GI fellowship training program at The University of Chicago is committed to train young physicians for careers that emphasize digestive disease investigation in order to prepare them for academic research careers.
 Fourth year, 3rd tier, specialty training is currently offered in inflammatory bowel disease, liver transplantation, nutrition, and therapeutic endoscopy.

 For information on our Goldgraber Fellowship Program, click here

 The faculty of the Section of Gastroenterology treat patients with digestive tract and related disorders including inflammatory bowel disease, swallowing disorders, peptic disease, hepatitis and other liver diseases (including liver transplantation), pancreatic disease, celiac disease and other nutrition disorders, performs screening for colorectal cancer as well as genetic assessments for patients with familial cancers, and diagnoses and treats locally invasive colorectal, esophageal and gastric malignancies via mucosal resection.
-The Section of Gastroenterology at The University of Chicago was recently ranked among the 6 finest gastroenterology centers in the United States [*U.S. News & World Report, July, 2010].
-The Section maintains an outpatient clinic and a state of the art procedure unit that annually sees 13,100 patients and performs 13,800 procedures.
+The Section maintains a busy outpatient practice in the DCAM and a state of the art procedure in the new Center for Care and Discovery unit that annually sees 13,100 patients and performs 13,800 procedures.
 In addition the Section manages an inpatient service and a general consultation service as well as focused liver and nutrition consultation services.